Associate Professor of Preventive Medicine and Psychology

 - Smoking cessation

 Research OverviewThe University of Southern California Health, Emotion, & Addiction Laboratory (USC-HEAL) is a multidisciplinary team of scholars, staff, and students that supports scientific and educational activities in the health promotion and disease prevention field.
-The USC-HEAL is directed by Dr. Adam Leventhal, an assistant professor of preventive medicine and psychology at the USC Keck School of Medicine.
+The USC-HEAL is directed by Dr. Adam Leventhal, an associate professor of preventive medicine and psychology at the USC Keck School of Medicine.

 A primary aim of the HEAL is to conduct research on the behavioral and lifestyle factors that predispose people to disease.
 To this end, the HEAL conducts research studies with human volunteers from the Los Angeles area and analyzes data from large-scale multiple site epidemiologic surveys.
 These studies, which merge approaches from multiple academic disciplines, seek to uncover the psychological, biological, and social processes that cause people to engage in unhealthy behaviors that result in deadly diseases, such as cancer, cardiovascular disease, obesity, diabetes, and other medical conditions.
 Specifically, the HEAL investigates the origins of: (a) habitual smoking, alcohol, and drug use; (b) sedentary behavior; and (c) unhealthy eating patterns.
 The unifying theme in USC-HEAL projects is to explore why people who are prone to emotional disturbance (e.g., depression) are at greater risk for substance use.
 Studies extend outward from this area to: (1) genetic influences on substance use; (2) cognitive and motivational processes that underlie addiction; (3) personality, psychopathology, and addiction; (4) effects of drug intoxication and withdrawal on mood, cognition, and behavior; (5) smoking cessation; and (6) emotional and biologic determinants of other health behaviors.
 The overall goal is to generate research findings that inform the prevention and treatment of lifestyle and behavioral risk factors for disease.